Highlights from our conversation on April 2, 2026

 Building care infrastructure and economic equity

 “The care work industry is the reason I'm running for Congress.
 I'm a social worker.
 Home health aides, child care providers, elder care workers, you know, we're already doing this with, like, poverty-level wages and barely any benefits.
 No real paid leave, or no real path upwards.
 And so being chronically underpaid, undervalued, overworked, burning out - it's not by accident.
-Systemically, this has been set up this way.
-The work's always been done by women, specifically women of color or immigrants.
-And it's always been systemically underpaid because of that.”
+Systemically, this has been set up this way.”

 Ensuring reproductive and gender-specific healthcare